 Dr. Sherman was an active member and officer of many surgical associations, but it was the American College of Surgeons, and particularly its California section for which he was a most enthusiastic organizer.
 Although he strongly opposed the founding of the ACS during the time that Dr. Franklin Martin was traveling around the country seeking support for the College, Sherman was ultimately won over and served on the College’s first Board of Regents in 1913.
 He chaired the first west coast regional credentials committee, which was the beginning of the decentralization of the ACS and the eventual formation of the local credentials committees that now conduct the initial screening of applicants for ACS Fellowship.

-For more information on Dr. Sherman’s role in the discussions leading up to the formation of the American College of Surgeons and his work as a Regent, see Fellowship of Surgeons by Loyal Davis, MD, FACS and visit the ACS Archives.
+For more information on Dr. Sherman’s role in the discussions leading up to the formation of the American College of Surgeons and his work as a Regent, see Fellowship of Surgeons by Loyal Davis, MD, FACS.